-From January 1, 2006 through December 31, 2007, the Company estimated the volatility of its common stock by using an average of historical stock price volatility of comparable companies due to the limited length of trading history.
-Starting January 1, 2008, the Company has used its own volatility history based on its stock's trading history for the period subsequent to the Company's IPO in April 2004.
+Since January 1, 2008, the Company has used its own historical exercise activity and extrapolates the life cycle of options outstanding to arrive at its estimated expected term for new option grants.
+Also starting January 1, 2008, the Company has used its own volatility history based on its stock's trading history for the period subsequent to the Company's IPO in April 2004.
 Because its outstanding options have an expected term of approximately six years, the Company supplements its own volatility history by using comparable companies' volatility history for the relevant period preceding the Company's IPO.